Panic Bar Installation Cedar Park Texas - (512)523-4550

 That is why choosing compatible hardware matters.
 Some openings need a heavy-duty device.
 Others may also need an alarm feature, closer adjustments, or work on the latch area.
 A good installation does not stop at the visible bar.
 It addresses the whole opening so the rated door closes and latches in a dependable way.

-If you are researching suitable products before replacing hardware, our page on fire-rated panic hardware explains more about selecting components for exit doors that need stronger standards.
+When researching suitable products before replacing your fire-rated panic hardware explains more about selecting components for exit doors that need stronger standards.
 If the building also uses monitored exits, our guide to fixing a panic bar that doesn't latch can also help you understand some of the issues that commonly affect door performance.

 Professional installation compared with do-it-yourself work

 DIY installation may sound economical, but commercial panic hardware often requires more precision than people expect.
 Accurate measurements, clean drilling, correct device height, strike alignment, and final testing all matter.
-Even a small error can leave the door dragging, not latching, or performing inconsistently.
+Sometimes a tiny error can cause the door dragging, not latching, or performing inconsistently.

 - Von Duprin 99 Series: A durable heavy-duty option often used on steel and aluminum commercial doors with frequent traffic.